umarhassan-mitodl/15.229-spring-2012/content/pages/readings.md

 The readings for this course include articles, book chapters, and case studies of established companies from around the world.
 There is no required textbook; however, two books are very relevant to this subject and recommended:

 Bartlett, Christopher A., and Sumantra Ghoshal. _Managing Across Borders: The Transnational Solution_.
 Harvard Business Review Press, 2002.
-ISBN: 9781578517077. \[Preview with {{% resource_link "26a266d0-3bdd-4c83-817d-4f2ddc971fb6" "Google Books" %}}\]
+ISBN: 9781578517077. \[Preview with [Google Books](http://books.google.com/books?id=KYjHMVuNOAwC&printsec=frontcover)\]

 Doz, Yves L., José Santos, and Peter Williamson. _From Global to Metanational: How Companies Win in the Knowledge Economy_.
 Harvard Business Review Press, 2001.
-ISBN: 9780875848709. \[Preview with {{% resource_link "366d00fd-f167-490a-8aee-4af51c4bf240" "Google Books" %}}\]
+ISBN: 9780875848709. \[Preview with [Google Books](http://books.google.com/books?id=qzRq5KfIlwAC&printsec=frontcover)\]

 The material indicated as cases are to be treated as pre-readings that should be read in preparation for each class session.
 Students will benefit more from the material indicated as post-readings if the texts are studied after the sessions, together with the class slides and notes.